JeffreyJPZ/tennis-stroke-overlay/README.md

+# Tennis Stroke Overlay

+## Description
+A tool for checking your tennis stroke forms against a reference image using BlazePose pose detection by overlaying two poses.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.